Cabi-96/STI-Thesis/readme.md

 Web through URI links.
 SDA provides users with a semantic visualization phase to facilitate the understanding of the semantically annotated file.
 It supports users to edit the interpretation provided by the annotation process.
-A video about this GUI application are available here: https://drive.google.com/file/d/1uxmEAwe7Ed7nz4VRaCB2VHrA0KIVsUDP/view
+A video about this GUI application are available here: https://drive.google.com/file/d/1uxmEAwe7Ed7nz4VRaCB2VHrA0KIVsUDP/view For more details about the results of evalution are here: https://github.com/123rabida123/Datasets-and-Results-of-evaluation-SDA

 <br>
 <br>